-where $\Sigma$ can be any invertible covariance matrix, possibly heteroscedastic and including interaction terms.
-Suppose this covariance matrix is known, then classical theory tells us that it is beneficial for our estimate of $\beta$ to take this into account.

-To see this, we will compare the linear model in Equation \eqref{eq: linearmodel0} with a rescaled version that takes the covariance matrix into account.
-Since $\Sigma$ is positive semi-definite, we can write it as $BB^{T}$ and rescale our model by multiplying with $B^{-1}$:

-When finding the least-squares estimators, both formulations lead to different estimators of $\beta$, denoted by $\hat{\beta}$ and $\hat{\beta}^{\ast}$ respectively.
-In Appendix \ref{linearmodeldetails1}, we show that both estimators are unbiased estimators of $\beta$ and that $\hat{\beta}^{\ast}$ has a lower variance.

-We want to emphasize that this leads to improved metrics such has RMSE.
-Let us for instance look at difference between the expected quadratic errors of a new pair $(\bm{x}_{\text{new}}, y_{\text{new}})$ when using $\hat{\beta}$ and $\hat{\beta}^{\ast}$.
-In Appendix \ref{linearmodeldetails1}, we prove that

-This short example illustrates that it can be beneficial for the mean estimate to take the variance into account.
-Besides the obvious benefit of having an estimate of the variance, it may therefore be a good idea to use an MVE network in order to get a better estimate for the mean, as the authors of the original papers also pointed out.
+From a general theoretical perspective, there are clear advantages to optimizing the full likelihood.
+The resulting maximum-likelihood-estimate is consistent and asymptotically efficient (see any standard textbook on statistics, for instance \citet[chapter~7]{degroot1986Probability}).
+No other consistent estimator can asymptotically have a lower variance.
+For a linear model, a similar result even holds for the non-asymptotic regime: Taking the variance of the noise into account leads to an estimator with lower variance.
+We provide additional details on these statements in \ref{advantages}.

+This lower variance in turn results in improved metrics such as RMSE.
+We demonstrate this both for the general case and for a linear model in \ref{generalcase} and \ref{linearmodeldetails1}.
+These theoretical results illustrate that, besides the obvious benefit of having an estimate of the variance, it is also beneficial for the mean estimate to take the variance into account.
+Even if we measure performance on unseen data with the mean-squared error, there are valid arguments to take the variance of the residuals into account when estimating the mean.

 In summary, focussing on low noise regions is beneficial.
-However, the estimate of the noise is made using the mean predictor.
-If the mean predictor is bad, we do not focus on low noise regions but on high accuracy regions, which can be very detrimental.
+However, the estimate of the noise strongly depends on the quality of the mean predictor.
+If the mean predictor is bad, the estimation will not focus on low noise regions but on high accuracy regions, which can be very detrimental.
 We therefore need a warm-up period, after which classical theory would suggest that estimating the mean and variance simultaneously has advantages.
-In Section \ref{Experimental}, we test if estimating the mean and variance simultaneously is indeed beneficial for the mean estimate.
+In Section \ref{Experimental}, we test whether estimating the mean and variance simultaneously is indeed beneficial for the mean estimate.

-\section{THE NEED FOR SEPARATE REGULARIZATION}
+\section{The need for separate regularization}